nav2018nav/Honest-Work/content/about/about-honest-work.md

 show_sub_navigation: true
 sections:
 - template: block-heading
-  heading: "“The Only Thing Necessary for the Triumph of Evil is that Good Men Do
+  heading: '"Never doubt that a small group of thoughtful, committed citizens can
-    Nothing”"
+    change the world.
+Indeed, it is the only thing that ever has"'
 - template: block-text
   content: |-
     Honest Work is founded on the belief that most people, if given the choice, would prefer to do the right thing.